 We believe that the choice of form of publication and choice of journal should lie with the author in accordance with the principles of academic freedom.
 We also believe that researchers at Stirling should publish ambitiously and be supported in doing so.

 You should start thinking about where you aim to publish at the grant application stage, this way any funds needed for open access publishing can be incorporated into your grant application (if the funder allows for these costs).
 You should also consider what page or figures charges might apply to your article (these are different to article processing charges and there is no central support at present for these costs).

 Key principles apply when deciding where to publish whether in an open access or subscription based journal.

 The main question is who do you want to read your article?

-Elements that you may wish to consider when selecting a journal in which to publish
+Elements to consider when selecting a journal in which to publish

-- The publisher Wiley has produced a Writing for Publication guide aimed at nurses who wish tp publish journal articles.
+The publisher Wiley has produced a Writing for Publication guide aimed at nurses who wish to publish journal articles.

 Many publishers now offer discounted Article Processing Charges (APCs), so bear this in mind when you are choosing to submit your research although the best journal in your field may not be covered by any of these deals!